Fast, effortless and 100% online.

 To be an influencer, you have to declare your earnings to HMRC, whether you influence part-time or if it accounts for your full-time livelihood.
 If your earnings exceed a certain threshold, you will owe tax on them as well.

-First things first, let’s define what we mean by influencer.
-In the social media sense, an influencer is someone who has the power to influence their (usually substantial and loyal) following to act in a certain way when prompted.
-Influencers are used by brands for endorsement, to boost their product sales and/or to increase their following.
+First things first, let’s define what we mean by content creator (or influencer).
+In the social media sense, an it’s someone who has the power to influence their (usually substantial and loyal) following to act in a certain way when prompted.
+They’re used by brands for endorsement, to boost their product sales and/or to increase their following.

-In 2019, there were 3.5 billion people using social media worldwide.
-That’s 45% percent of the whole world.
+In 2022, 1 in 4 Brits described themselves as content creators.
+That’s 25% percent of the UK.
 By anyone’s estimation, that’s a pretty big reach.

 This is where it gets tricky.
 A payment-in-kind is a payment in return for a service or goods that isn’t cash.